semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `--repo-url` command line option allows you to manually specify the URL of the GitHub repository in case `sem init` has difficulties finding that out.

 ### sem debug for projects

 You can use the `sem debug` command to debug an existing Semaphore 2.0 project.

+The `sem debug` command can help you specify the commands of a job before adding and executing it in a pipeline.
+This can be particularly helpful when you do not know whether the Virtual Machine you are using has the latest version of a programming language or a package and when you want to know what you need to download in order to perform the task you want.

+The general form of the `sem debug project` command is the following:

+    sem debug project [Project NAME]

+After that you are going to get automatically connected to the VM of the project using SSH.
+The value of `SEMAPHORE_GIT_BRANCH` will be `master` whereas the value of `SEMAPHORE_GIT_SHA` will be `HEAD`, which means that you will be using the latest version of the master branch available on the GitHub repository of the Semaphore 2.0 project.

 ## Help commands